Phebe Marr

-Phebe Marr (born September 21, 1931) is a prominent American historian of modern Iraq with the Middle East Institute.
+Phebe Ann Marr (September 21, 1931 – December 26, 2024) was an American historian of modern Iraq with the Middle East Institute.

-She has been research professor at the National Defense University and a retired professor of history at University of Tennessee and Stanislaus State University in California.
+She was a research professor at the National Defense University and a retired professor of history at University of Tennessee and Stanislaus State University in California.

+Marr died at a hospital in Washington, D.C., on December 26, 2024, at the age of 93.

 Academic career

 Marr received a Ph.D. in Middle Eastern history from Harvard University and a master's in Middle East studies from Radcliffe College.

 Professional career

-Marr is currently on the board of directors at the Middle East Policy Council, a Washington, D.C.-based organization that seeks to educate American citizens and policy-makers about Middle East issues and Islam.
-She also serves on the board of directors of the Hollings Center for International Dialogue, an NGO that works to promote dialogue between the US and predominantly Muslim countries.
+Marr was on the board of directors at the Middle East Policy Council, a Washington, D.C.–based organization that seeks to educate American citizens and policy-makers about Middle East issues and Islam.
+She also served on the board of directors of the Hollings Center for International Dialogue, an NGO that works to promote dialogue between the US and predominantly Muslim countries.